What is Off-Chain Security?

 Blockchain technology is bringing transformation to the whole system of digitization for industries.
 Blockchain supports transparency along with the concept of decentralization.
 Transparency here suggests the idea that everyone present in the ecosystem can easily witness the public addresses of the accounts carrying out their transactions and deeds.
 However, since anonymity is one of the supreme functions of blockchain technology, people cannot figure out exactly who is behind that address.
 Here, transactions can be further broken down into “on-chain” and “off-chain” transactions.

-Many organizations have been using blockchain technology for managing storage of data either on-chain or off-chain.
+Many organizations have been using blockchain technology for managing the storage of data either on-chain or off-chain.
 On-chain mechanism basically means that the beneficiary and the guarantee both are eligible to see the transaction done and everything from storage to execution is done on the blockchain.
 Off-chain mechanism does not necessarily mean that it is “not on blockchain” but instead is used to describe something which is not on a public accessible service.

 On-Chain Transaction: